frictionlessdata/livemark/pages/feature-reference/blogging.md

 ## Comments

-To enable comments for an arbitraty article you need to provide frontmatter with Disqus id and a canonical website link:
+To enable comments for an arbitrary article you need to provide frontmatter with Disqus id and a canonical website link:

 > article.md